Note: If you read this post on balancing hormones naturally and felt confused about the role of leptin in hunger and metabolism, this post is for you!

 2. Ensure that you get enough quality sleep using these tips.
 If you are sleeping enough but not waking up rested, consider seeing a sleep medicine specialist to screen for issues that may prevent you from getting restful sleep.

 3. Eat a healthy diet that contains adequate protein and is not excessive in carbs.
+Here are some ways to do that if you’re on a budget.

 4. Work with the feast/fast component of your circadian rhythm – which activates the longevity Sirtuin 1 pathway – by fasting 12 hours a day.
 (That’s overnight, including sleep.)
 Exercising and supplementing with resveratrol have also been found to activate the Sirtuin 1 gene. (source 1, source 2) Perfect Supplements makes an excellent whole food-based resveratrol supplement.